Last Updated: 6th Dec 2019

 You can learn about stock investments with as little as Rs.
 10,000 investment.

 If you don’t have demat account, then choose one from the list of best demat and trading accounts in India.
+You can read the full review of the Upstox demat and trading account review, which is my favorite service provider for offering the fastest demat account.

 Learn the approach and apply with 10,000 investment, if you make 5000 profits in the first year then the same approach can be applied with Rs.
 10,00,000 investment to make Rs.
 5,00,000 as profits in the future.